path

 Constants

-def PATHSEP
+def MAX

 Maximum length of a file path for this platform.